Warrant Officer Prerequisites and Duty Description

 - WO 640A Sample Basic Application Memo.

 - WO 640A SAMPLE DA 61 ht wt statement.

 - WO 640A Checklist

-Please contact the proponent POC below for any questions regarding this MOS.
+Please contact the proponent POCs below for any questions regarding qualifications.

 The appearance of hyperlinks does not constitute endorsement by the United States Army Recruiting Command (USAREC) of this Web site or the information, products or services contained therein.
 For other than authorized activities such as military exchanges and Morale, Welfare and Recreation sites, the United States Army Recruiting Command (USAREC) does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD Web site.